The Rise of Saudi Arabia: Travel, Tourism, and Hospitality

 Rising International Tourism in the Kingdom

-- International tourists have more than doubled in KSA since 2005; this is largely due to the easing of restrictions for tourist visas to enter the country
+- International tourists have more than doubled in KSA since 2005; this is largely due to the easing of restrictions for tourist visas to enter the country.

-- The Kingdom possesses a wealth of archaeological sites such as UNESCO world heritage site Madain Saleh and areas of natural beauty such as coasts and mountains; therefore, J&A sees opportunity for thriving profit driven tourism
+- The kingdom possesses a wealth of archaeological sites such as UNESCO world heritage site Mada’in Saleh and areas of natural beauty like coasts and mountains; therefore, J&A sees an opportunity for thriving profit-driven tourism.

 Domestic Tourism Is a Large Opportunity for Growth

-- The Saudi Summer led to a $1.6B consumer spend, 26% more than the same period in2019
+- The Saudi Summer led to a $1.6 billion consumer spend, 26% more than the same period in 2019.

-- As tourism sites become more developed, J&A expects domestic tourism spending to increase and compete with locations such as Dubai, UAE
+- As tourism sites become more developed, J&A expects domestic tourism spending to increase and compete with locations such as Dubai, UAE.